icopy-site/awesome/docs/awesome/awesome-swift.md

 *Miscellaneous Swift related projects*
 * [Beak](https://github.com/yonaskolb/Beak) - A command line interface for your Swift scripts.
 * [CodableWrappers](https://github.com/GottaGetSwifty/CodableWrappers) - A Collection of PropertyWrappers to make custom Serialization of Codable Types easy.
+* [Fugen](https://github.com/almazrafi/Fugen) - A command line tool for exporting resources and generating code from your Figma files.
 * [Model2App](https://github.com/Q-Mobile/Model2App) - Turn your data model into a working CRUD app.
 * [SwagGen](https://github.com/yonaskolb/SwagGen) :penguin: - A command line tool for generating a REST API from a Swagger spec based off Stencil templates.
 * [swift-compiler-crashes](https://github.com/practicalswift/swift-compiler-crashes) - A collection of test cases crashing the compiler.